The harbor of Watchet England - Somerset County

 Learn about the haunted side of Bath on this privately guided Ghost Tour.
 This highly-rated tour can be booked on all nights of the week.

-A county in Southwest England, Somerset has a coastline that faces southeastern Wales and includes National Park green spaces.
+The Bristol Channel lies to its north and west.
+Somerset is also known as a historic county and ceremonial county in the UK.
+The county has a coastline that faces southeastern Wales and includes National Park green spaces.

 Somerset England Map